WTIJ-LP: Silence and return

 On February 28, 2016, three months and a day after its launch, WTIJ-LP signed off and went silent.
 According to a letter written by former station manager Robert Lowe, to the Federal Communications Commission (FCC), the Grace Christian Academy had "chosen to discontinue the service".
 Mr. Lowe's position at the station had been "terminated".
 At the time the letter was written, there was "no anticipated date to recommence broadcast operations".

 On August 8, 2016, WTIJ-LP returned to the air with a Religious and Southern Gospel format.
 Local programming previously heard on the station before going silent is no longer broadcast.

 Programming

-Prior to February 28, 2016, WTIJ-LP carried a Christian-based Full Service format, featuring Positive Country and Southern Gospel music, prior to February 28, 2016.
+Prior to February 28, 2016, WTIJ-LP carried a Christian-based Full Service format, featuring Positive Country and Southern Gospel music.
 Local news, weather and agricultural reports were also broadcast.
 Live broadcasts of local high school sports, as well as community events, were also heard.
-WTIJ-LP had plans to partner with other local organizations in the future.
+WTIJ-LP had future plans to partner with other local organizations.

-After August 8, the station broadcasts only nationally syndicated Religious programs and Southern Gospel music, with no locally produced programming.
+After August 8, 2016, the station broadcasts nationally syndicated Religious programs and Southern Gospel music, with no locally produced programming.
 SRN News continues to be heard at the top of each hour.